Find Affordable College Courses

 Full Electrical Engineering at University of Dayton Report

 You’ll join some of the best and brightest minds around you if you attend Ohio State University - Main Campus.
 The school came in at #4 on this year’s Best Electrical Engineering Schools in Ohio list.
-Located in the city of Columbus, Ohio State is a public college with a fairly large student population.
+Located in the large city of Columbus, Ohio State is a public school with a very large student population.

 EE majors at Ohio State take out an average of $23,629 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $192.